 After Matt had helped import/technically convert the track, 'Just Be Good To Me' originally by Deborah Cox into Pro Tools, shown us the desk and helped us set up a bus channel so we could hear the track in the other room, sending it though an output routed to the live room through patching he pretty much left us to it to.
 Oh, and after showing us all of the different microphones that we get to play with.
 We were left to set up 12 microphones, all plugged into one of two stage boxes in the live room and then patch them all up to specific preamps that Matt had listed for us.
 It took us a about half an hour or so to set up all of the microphones on stands and have them all connected to the right input, then it was time to route everything using the patch bay.

-Setting up all the microphones: We didn't record them all
+Setting up all the microphones: We didn't record them all like this, but it looked pretty cool. |

 Our session was meant to finish at 2pm, but we ended up running over.
 The session starts at 11am and we didn't finish until about 3:30pm.
 So, we had 5 and a half hours studio time.
 Mental.
 I loved every minute of it though, especially once Matt left us too it.
 I feel like if he had watched over us the whole time I might not have learnt as much, but yeah I'm quite impressed with both myself and Pro Tools after today!
 Can't wait for the next session!